ES-1085/project-plastic-boys/proposal/proposal.md

 ## 3. Ethics review

+Besides from people choosing to eat the species of fish that were studied, there is very little potential negative impact on people.
+The spatial data is very limited because the data was only collected at two sampling stations.
+The data is not characteristic of the entire ecosystem because they only studied 4 species, we would have to do more research into whether they are widely predated or not.
+This is dependent on ongoing research about micro plastics and whether or not they are heavily accumulated by trophic transfer.
+A potential positive impact is that if our data shows that fish from a certain area are particularly contaminated with microplastics, it could fuel cleanup efforts in that area.
+If anything, the impact would be positive because people would be more aware of potentially contaminated species, but any impact on individuals, positive or negative, will most likely marginal.

 ## 4. Data analysis plan

 With the data, we plan on plotting it in a spatial manner using Leaflet.